-Chemistry helps develop the abilities which are highly sought-after by employers and universities:

-- Work with and build up a highly complex, interconnected system of understanding. - Work confidently with abstract ideas and relate them to real-life situations. - Interpret evidence and make predictions. - Think logically and express ideas rigorously. - Operate confidently in an increasingly technological and scientific world.
+- Chemistry helps develop abilities which are sought-after by employers and universities. - Work confidently with abstract ideas and relate them to real-life situations. - Organise complex ideas in a way that helps build understanding. - Interpret evidence and make predictions. - Think logically and express ideas clearly. - Operate confidently in an increasingly technological and scientific world. - Build practical and investigation skills.

-These high-level intellectual skills make Chemistry important to all students who can benefit from it, even if they do not wish to follow sciences beyond GCSE.
-A GCSE in Chemistry can make you a better historian, geographer, economist or politician.
+These thinking skills make Chemistry useful for a wide range of students.
+Even if you do not want to follow sciences beyond GCSE, a GCSE in Chemistry can make you a better historian, geographer, economist or politician.